itsnporg/YouTube-tutorials-code/simple&transparentloginformusingHTML&CSS/README.md

 <strong> - we'll be using HTML and CSS onland a bit of bootstrap . </strong>

-### you can use this code in your projects  , do not forget to star before downloading code  if you liked our work sahre this among you friends
+### you can use this code in your projects  , do not forget to star before downloading code  if you liked our work and share this among your friends. ❤️

 <br>